Crime in Sweden: Assault

-In the 2012-2019 there was an increased trend of knife violence due to a hardening society.

 Threats

 In 2015, 5.0 per cent were exposed to threats.
 The percentage of persons exposed to threats remained at a relatively stable level between 2005 and 2014.

 Exposure to threats is more common among women than men, and most common in the 20–24 and 25–34 age brackets.

 Murder and homicide

-The number of cases of lethal violence [Murder, manslaughter, and assault with a lethal outcome) in Sweden remained at a relatively constant level over the period of 2002 to 2016 — on average 92 cases per year.
+The number of cases of lethal violence (Murder, manslaughter, and assault with a lethal outcome) in Sweden remained at a relatively constant level over the period of 2002 to 2016 — on average 92 cases per year.

 Since 2015 there has been an increase in the number of cases of lethal violence and the figure in 2017 was the highest in Sweden since 2002.

 Studies of lethal violence in Sweden have shown that more than half the reported cases were not actually cases of murder or manslaughter.
 This is because the Swedish crime statistics show all events with a lethal outcome that the police investigate.
 Many of these reported crimes turn out to be, in reality, suicides, accidents or natural deaths.

 Despite this statistical anomaly, Sweden has an internationally low murder and homicide rate, with approximately 1.14 reported incidents of murder or manslaughter per 100,000 inhabitants as of 2015.
 The number of "confirmed cases of lethal violence" has fluctuated between 68 and 112 in the period of 2006–2015, with a decrease from 111 in 2007 to 68 in 2012, followed by an increase to 112 in 2015 and a decrease to 106 in 2016.